 - These rules should be written in plain English so easy to navigate and understand

 - Providers can view quality issues from early submission – and begin to respond to them

 - High levels of automation allow tolerances to adjust to early submission of data

 - This approach should lead to very few cases where submission is rejected

 - Persistent tolerances carried through lifecycle of the student

 - Tolerance approach to all quality issues

 - No longer binary ‘errors’ and ‘warnings’, instead tolerances built into the concept of a quality profile.
-Signposting, errors and warnings will be based on Segment, context and previous data
+Signposting, errors and warnings will be based on context and previous data

 - Maybe tailored on a per-provider basis (this will require some kind of baselining activity)